cartesia-ai/cartesia-js/README.md

 });

 // Initialize the WebSocket.
-Make sure the output format you specify is supported. const websocket = cartesia.tts.websocket({
+Make sure the output format you specify is supported.
+// Note if using Node.js (ignore if using in browser): Run `npm install ws`, and add `import WS from "ws"` to the top of the file.

+const websocket = cartesia.tts.websocket({
 	container: "raw",
 	encoding: "pcm_f32le",
 	sampleRate: 44100
+	// If using Node.js, pass the WebSocket polyfill imported from "ws"
+	// WebSocket: WS
 });

 try {